0x3C50/easy-code-screenshots/README.md

 ## Configuring
 To configure the screenshot, go to `Settings | Editor | Code Screenshots`.
 You can change the appearance of the screenshot there.
+In the same section, there is a section called "API Key".
+Paste your [api key](https://e-z.host/dash/settings) there.

 ## WARNING
 Screenshotting large amounts of code at once with a high Image Scale will cause memory issues.
 If you need to screenshot larger amounts of code, turn down the Image Scale first.